jubentley/Sleep_Native/README.md

 isolated run-time nature of Managed (C#) Code, and the level of Operating System trust that reflects this.

 <i>So hows that relevant here?</i> \

-Two factors, Group Policy and Antivirus.
-Group Policy refers to an Administrated system where Native code is generally disabled by default though I wouldnt really expect this application (either Native or Managed) to be used in that sort of situation.
-Antivirus is a big one though as I ran the Native version through VirusTotal and ofcourse the lesser-known-if-at-all scanners flagged it but none of the major companies did, mainly because one saw it as "simply an executable" and an unknown one at that and the others actually looked into what it did on a machine-code/assembly level.
-While that happened with the Native version it would be less likely to occur with the Managed version.
+Simply put, Group Policy, Antivirus and/or default Operating System setting will be much more inclined to block the Native version of this Application from running.<br>
+Group Policy is likely to absolutely deny the running of a unknown executable, though I wouldnt expect this application to be used in an Administrated System, ie at work.<br>
+Antivirus, especially the less capable ones have been know to arbitrarily flag Native programs, not the case with the major ones though.<br>
+These days (not the case earlier) the Operating system and User Account Control (starting in Vista) will prompt the user to confirm the execution of a native program.<br>
+All these factors are lessenend or downright negated by the use of a Managed (C#) Application.